iammoussaab/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion : Delete the directory my_first_directory that is in the /tmp directory.
 10-back : changes the working directory to the previous one.
 11-Lists : script that lists all files
+12-file_type : prints the type of the file named iamafile